mullvad/browser-extension/README.md

-# Mullvad extension
+# Mullvad Privacy Companion

-Mullvad Privacy Companion is a Firefox extension giving an easy access to privacy settings.
-It will also give information on your connection, and if you're using Mullvad, it will also allow you to configure socks proxy.
+Mullvad Privacy Companion is a Firefox extension helping you improve your privacy by recommending extensions and better browser settings.
+It displays information about the connection, and when using Mullvad, a one-click access to proxy servers (socks5).

 ## Development